seqscope/NovaScope/docs/basic_usage/job_config.md

 ##
 ##  Additional Fields:
 ##
-##    The "upstream", "histology", and "downstream" parameters are included below, along side the default values.
+##    * All parameters below are defined by their default values.
-##    Revise and enable the following parameters ONLY IF you wish to utilize values different than the default.
+##    * Modify and enable the following parameters ONLY if you want to use values other than the defaults.
+##    * Each parameter is briefly described here, with more details available in the NovaScope Full Documentation under the relevant rule pages.
 ##
 ## ================================================
+#
 ## == Upstream Parameters (from fastq files to SGE) ==
+#
 #upstream:
 #  stdfastq:                                    ## Specify whether to use FASTQ files.
 Set to True unless the user doesn't have FASTQ but has fastq2sbcd and smatch results.
 #    seq1st: True